LearnToBeFoundation/narrative/narrative.md

 [Paperform](https://paperform.co) - Paperform has offered us a free Pro account and helped us to test out new educational offering and quickly collect survey data from tutors, students and parents.

+[Executive Coaches of Orange County](http://ecofoc.org) - Offered pro-bono executive coaching to Learn To Be's CEO

 ### Major Funders (2015-16)

-None for 2017
+Orange County Community Foundation ($10,000)

 ### Leverage Funding Statement (explain the funding streams and ratio)

 ##### What is the immediate and long range plan for financial sustainability?

-Our operating costs to keep the Learn To Be site up and running for parents and tutors are very small.
+The operating costs to keep the Learn To Be site up and running for parents and tutors are very small.
 At our current scale, it costs us $3500 annually to run Learn To Be.

 We generate about $250 per month of recurring revenue from the parents we currently work with and so we're nearly sustainable with the number of students we're serving and our limited staff.

 But in order to scale, we know that we need to hire more staff.
 This staff can help us spread the word about Learn To Be, get more families to enroll and help us generate more funding.
 This is our long term plan for financial sustainability.
 On average, families pay $8/month for the tutoring the receive.
 Tutoring lasts at least 12 months (though not always with the same tutor).